epfl-si/jahia2wp/docs/GUIDELINES.md

 ```

 ### utils.py
-We will use 2 differents files for Utils:
+We will use 2 different files for Utils:
 - `utils.py` for all functions that can also be reused in other projects.
 - `utils-jahia2wp.py`
-  - For all functions used only in current project.
+  - For all functions used only in the current project.
   - Only for functions used X times in the project.
 If only used in one place, code proximity is privileged

 ### settins.py
 Code proximity is privileged.
-So all settings used only in one place _AND_ not subject to change in a near futur can be out of `settings.py` and located close to code in which it is used.
+So all settings used only in one place _AND_ not subject to change in the near future can be out of `settings.py` and located close to code in which it is used.

 ### Function headers